AlexMarinRemus/Quizz-Application/README.md

 ## How to contribute to it

-To contribute, contact the contributors of this project.
+To contribute, contact the contributor of this project.

-## Copyright / License (opt.)

-Copyright 2022 of the Delft University of Technology